Christopher Miller biography

 Chris Miller remembers, as a kid, he was always the one drawing and creating little flip books.
 Today, he's turned that hobby into a successful career in animated films.
 He graduated from the California Institute of Arts and joined Dreamworks SKG in 1998.

-Miller most recently directed the film Puss in Boots (2011), which is based on the popular character from the Shrek stories.
-Miller also did the voices for Boy Blue, Friar Miller, the prison guard, Manual, and Rafael in the film.
+Miller most recently directed the film Puss in Boots (2011), which is based on the popular character from the Shrek stories, and also did the voices for Boy Blue, Friar Miller, the prison guard, Manual, and Rafael in the film.
+He was scheduled to co-direct the upcoming Han Solo spin-off film, but left due to "creative differences."

 Christopher Miller Filmography